 A recently divorced woman will talk about her ex and scathingly describe him as a "sociopath" or a "narcissist."
 While it may bring her a sense of justification by labeling her ex, what does she really gain from playing the victim in her divorce?

-Many people, both men and women experience a range of emotions when they are going through a divorce.
-They act out in ways that are not aligned with their innate personalities.
+Many people, both men and women, experience a range of emotions when they are going through a divorce.
+They act out in ways that aren't aligned with their innate personalities.
 They act this way out of revenge, anger and pain.
 And the act of name-calling may be a way to relieve these feelings.

-So is your ex really a sociopath or a narcissist ... or is he just acting out?
-Many skilled divorce coaches agree that a person will take on these personality traits during stressful life changes and then revert back to normal once the stress is gone.
+So is your ex really a sociopath or a narcissist, or is he just acting out?
+Many divorce coaches agree that a person will take on these personality traits during stressful life changes and then revert back to normal once the stress is gone.

 How do you know he's a sociopath?
 If he's a true sociopath, there would have been warning signs at the very beginning of your relationship.
 Sociopaths are masters at deception.
 For instance, he may have lied about his job, finances or family.
-He probably did not have close ties with too many people as a sociopath is incapable of feeling shame, guilt or remorse.
+He probably didn't have close ties with too many people, as a sociopath is incapable of feeling shame, guilt or remorse.

-He knew how to play the victim so that nothing was ever his fault and had a way of twisting it around so that you believed that it was somehow your fault.
+He knew how to play the victim so that nothing was ever his fault, and had a way of twisting it around so you believed it was somehow your fault.
 A sociopath continuously invents outrageous lies about his past experiences and other people.